 In general, businesses are the top user group of customizable tools, accounting for more than a quarter of all users, followed by law enforcement and NGOs at 17% each.
 Meanwhile, victims, potential victims, and family and community members account for almost half of those using "off-the-shelf" tools.
 The reasons behind these differences lie in the nature of technological capabilities, as well as the needs and purchasing power of different user groups.
 High technology tools used by businesses, such as search engines using machine learning, are often offered as customizable and tailored to the business' needs.
-In addition, the private sector is the user group with the highest purFigure 10 - User groups of customizable tools chasing power, allowing them to afford special customization of tools.
+In addition, the private sector is the user group with the highest purchasing power, allowing them to afford special customization of tools.